 - Town Manger meets with Department Heads individually to address budget adjustments

-- Delivery of Draft Budget to Council
+- Delivery of Proposed Budget to Town Council - April 1, 2021

 - Budget Public Hearing - Citizen Input